elivz/FrontendStarterKit/README.md

 ### Scripts

-Javascript files will be compiled from the `src/js` folder.
 Any ES2015 features will be transcoded to their ES5 equivalent.
 Use ES2015-style module imports.

-### SVGs

-SVG files saved to `assets/src/images` will be compressed and output to `assets/dist/images`.